 - This scheme means that the Government will pay self-employed people a grant worth 80% of their average monthly earnings over the last three years, up to a value of £2,500 per month.

-- More information about the scheme is available here: https://www.businesssupport.gov.uk/self-employment-income-support-scheme/ and a letter from the Chancellor which provides further details can be accessed in PDF format at the bottom of this page.
+- More information about the scheme is available here: https://www.businesssupport.gov.uk/self-employment-income-support-scheme/.
+A factsheet about the SEISS, and a letter from the Chancellor which provides further details, can be accessed in PDF format at the bottom of this page.

 Accessing Universal Credit and Employment and Support Allowance

 - If you are self-employed and a Universal Credit claimant you will benefit from a £20 per week allowance increase.

 - The standard 7 day wait requirement for Employment and Support Allowance has been removed, so it can be claimed from Day 1 rather than Day 8 of sickness or self-isolation.

 - The Minimum Income Floor which currently applies to self-employed Universal Credit claimants is temporarily suspended, so that any self-employed person who experiences a loss in earnings due to coronavirus will see that loss compensated for in their next month's Universal Credit award.
 This means that self-employed people can now access Universal Credit at a rate equivalent to Statutory Sick Pay for employees.

 Income Tax Self Assessment payments (due in July this year) have been deferred until January 2021.

 The government announced on 17 March that the reform to the off-payroll working rules (commonly known as IR35) - that would have applied for people contracting their services to large or medium-sized organisations outside the public sector - will be delayed for one year from 6 April 2020 until 6 April 2021.
 Business and individuals do not need to take any action in regard to this.